Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 - Reporting windows are limited to Day 0, Day 3, and Day 7
 - Single advertising account, so findings may not generalize across accounts or industries
 - Campaign scaling recommendations are directional because acquisition cost data is unavailable
+- LTV values are treated as monetary value units, but the dataset does not specify the underlying currency or whether LTV represents gross revenue, net revenue, or profit-adjusted value

 ## Deliverables